 I have been blogging about challenges confronting digital PR and social media marketing.
 You can read those posts to learn more.
 In a nutshell, issues have surfaced over the past couple of years (related to fake news, online manipulation, growing privacy concerns as examples) that I believe drive the need to take stock and possibly reevaluate digital strategies.
+Companies like the Elysium Marketing Agency are already pushing the boat out with innovative digital marketing strategies but it needs to be an industry-wide effort.

 This is my first in series of interviews on the topic.
 I thought it would be great to get Drew Neisser’s views.
 He’s an impressive guy.
 Drew Neisser is the founder and CEO of Renegade, the NYC-based strategic boutique for B2B renegades.
 Drew also hosts Renegade Thinkers Unite, the #2 podcast for CMOs and writes the CMO Spotlight column for AdAge; is the author of The CMOs Periodic Table: A Renegade’s Guide to Marketing and serves on the boards of the Urban Green Council and Duke Alumni Association.